zangad/Biocaust/ReadMe.txt

 Advantages:
 * You start in a safe bunker with advanced starting gear.
 * You can see a long ways in the distance.
 (Distant Horizons mod)

+KNOWN ISSUES:
+* Ocean Monuments have been removed from the world, so I need to provide another source for Sponge, since according to the docs, Sponges are only found in Ocean Monuments.